makeitcloudy/makeitcloudy.github.io/_posts/2022-04-22-OSDBuilder-offline-servicing-updates.md

 3. Once finished (it can take few hours) run the New-OSBMediaISO -FullName 'path to the OSBuilds directory' which was brought as an output from the previous commandlet.
 4. Once done unmount the original ISO.

-5. At the end repack the ISO with making use of the oscdimg and add the autounattend.xml file [BIOS of UEFI based](https://github.com/makeitcloudy/AutomatedCitrix/tree/feature/007_imagePrep/unattendedISO) or include the xml directly within the OSDBuilder\Content\Unattend directory with making use of the OSDBuilder author [guide](https://osdbuilder.osdeploy.com/docs/osbuild/content-directory/unattend)
+5. At the end repack the ISO with making use of the oscdimg and add the autounattend.xml file [BIOS of UEFI based](https://github.com/makeitcloudy/AutomatedCitrix/tree/feature/007_imagePrep/unattendedISO) or [goodFileIsQuietIsoFile](https://github.com/makeitcloudy/AutomatedCitrix/blob/feature/007_imagePrep/unattendedISO/goodIsoFileIsAquietIsoFile-JohanArwidmark.ps1) prepared by Johan Arwidmark.
+Alternatively, include the xml directly within the OSDBuilder\Content\Unattend directory with making use of the OSDBuilder author [guide](https://osdbuilder.osdeploy.com/docs/osbuild/content-directory/unattend)

 ## Summary